base/base/docs/specs/protocol/holocene/derivation.md

 ### Pruning

-Pruning is vastly simplified as there's at most only one open channel in the channel bank.
+Pruning is vastly simplified as there is at most only one open channel in the channel bank.
 So the channel bank's queue becomes effectively a staging slot for a single channel, the _staging channel_.
-The `MAX_CHANNEL_BANK_SIZE` parameter becomes ineffective and the size of a channel is bounded, as before, during decompression to be at most of size `MAX_RLP_BYTES_PER_CHANNEL`.
+The `MAX_CHANNEL_BANK_SIZE` parameter is no longer used, and the compressed size of the staging channel is required to be at most `MAX_RLP_BYTES_PER_CHANNEL` (else the channel is dropped).
+Note this latter rule is both a distinct condition and distinct effect, compared to the existing rule that the _uncompressed_ size of any given channel is _clipped_ to `MAX_RLP_BYTES_PER_CHANNEL` [during decompression](../derivation.md#channel-format).

 ### Timeout